C-W-M-Oliver8012/OperatingSystemsProject/README.md

 # To run the program
 simply run ./login.sh in the terminal

+The first time the program is ran, you will automatically be logged in as admin so that the admin can change the default password.
+After the first login, the admin will have to login the same as everyone else.
+If there are any concerns, suggestions, or questions about how the code works, feel free to contact me.

 # Colors
 I added colors to the program to make it look better.
 Coloring seems to work natively on linux and on Windows using the windows subsystem for linux, but colors may need to be enabled on Macs to work properly.
 See below.
 This is what the program should look like.